MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.providers/iwidgetresourceprovider_onresourcerequested_841047505.md

 ## -description

-Raised when the widget's content requests a resource that matches the web request filter string for a widget in the *WebRequestFilter* attribute of the **Definition** element in the provider's package manifest file.
+Raised when the widget's web content requests a resource that matches the web request filter string for a widget in the *WebRequestFilter* attribute of the **Definition** element in the provider's package manifest file.
 For more information, see [Widget provider package manifest XML format](/windows/apps/develop/widgets/widget-provider-manifest).

 ## -parameters